Back in Black: Recording and production

 As AC/DC commenced writing new material for the followup to Highway to Hell, vocalist Bon Scott, who began his career as a drummer with The Spektors, played the drums on demo recordings of "Let Me Put My Love into You" and "Have a Drink on Me".
-In a 2021 interview with Paste, Angus Young claimed this was the full extent of Scott's contributions to Back in Black (though, at this point, he said the demos on which Scott played drums were of "Hells Bells" and "Have a Drink on Me"), but, in a 1991 interview with Kerrang!, Angus had said, in response to a question about Scott having any lyrical input on the album: "Bon wrote a little of the stuff."
-It has also been said that none of Scott's writings were used for the album's lyrics, as the group felt it would make it seem as though they were trying to profit from his passing.
-Jesse Fink's 2017 book Bon: The Last Highway examines the issue of Scott's possible involvement in writing lyrics for the album.
+In a 2021 interview with Paste, Angus Young claimed this was the full extent of Scott's contributions to Back in Black (though, at this point, he said the demos on which Scott played drums were of "Hells Bells" and "Have a Drink on Me").

 Three weeks of rehearsals for Back in Black were scheduled at London's E-Zee Hire Studios, but the rehearsals were cut to one week when an opening came up at Compass Point Studios in Nassau, in the Bahamas.
 Although the band had wanted to record their next effort in the UK, there were no studios available, and the Bahamas presented a nice tax advantage, so Back in Black was recorded at Compass Point from mid-April to May 1980 with producer "Mutt" Lange.
 Johnson recalled that "It was hardly any kind of studio, we were in these little concrete cells, comfy mind, you had a bed and a chair.
 And this big old black lady ran the whole place.
 Oh, she was fearsome, she ruled that place with a rod of iron.
 We had to lock the doors at night because she'd warned us about these Haitians who'd come down at night and rob the place.
 So she bought us all these six-foot fishing spears to keep at the fucking door!
 It was a bit of a stretch from Newcastle, I can tell you."